Frequently Asked Questions

 Which insurance plans does the Dental Center accept?

-The Dental Center is currently in-network with the following insurance providers: Cigna DPPO Network, SunLife Dental PPO, and United Healthcare Dental PPO.
+The Dental Center is currently in-network with Cigna DPPO Network and United Healthcare Dental PPO insurance providers.
 However, if your PPO dental plan provides out-of-network benefits, we will file your claim as a courtesy.
 No HMO dental plans are accepted at this time.
+Payment for all dental services is due at the time of service.

 Where can I find more information about the current UCF-endorsed Student Health Insurance Plan?